Rabbit-Town-Software/misa-engine/README.md

 Misa Engine is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

--✔️ Commercial use allowed
+- ✔️ Commercial use allowed
-- ✔️ Modifications & redistribution permitted
+- ✔️ Modifications allowed
+- ✔️ Distribution allowed
 - ❗ Derivative works must also be GPL-3.0 licensed

 ---

-## Want to Contribute?
+## 🤝 Contributing

 We’re looking for: